Dart-Code/Website/_docs/recommended-settings.md

 	// and allows completion to open as normal, as if you weren't in a snippet placeholder.
 	"editor.suggest.snippetsPreventQuickSuggestions": false,

+	// By default, VS Code will pre-select the most recently used item from code completion.
+	// This is usually not the most relevant thing so setting it to "first" will always select
+	// top item or setting it to "recentlyUsedByPrefix" will filter the recently used items
+	// based on the text immediately preceeding where completion was invoked.
+	"editor.suggestSelection": "recentlyUsedByPrefix",

 	// Allows pressing <TAB> to complete snippets such as `for` even when the completion
 	// list is not visible.
 	"editor.tabCompletion": "onlySnippets",